mariadb-corporation/mariadb-connector-nodejs/documentation/promise-api.md

 ### JSON Result-sets

 Queries return two different kinds of results, depending on the type of query you execute.
-When you execute write statements, (such as `INSERT`, `DELETE` and `UPDATE`), the method returns a JSON object with the following properties:
+When you execute write statements (such as `INSERT`, `DELETE` and `UPDATE`), the method returns a JSON object with the following properties:

-* `affectedRows`: An integer listing the number of affected rows.
+* `affectedRows`: The number of rows affected by the operation
-* `insertId`: An integer noting the auto-increment ID.
-In case multiple rows have been inserted, this corresponds to the FIRST auto-increment value.
+* `insertId`: The auto-increment ID generated by the operation (for the first inserted row when multiple rows are inserted)
-* `warningStatus`: An integer indicating whether the query ended with a warning.
+* `warningStatus`: A flag indicating whether the query generated warnings

 ```js
 await connection.query('CREATE TABLE animals (' +